swerdloj/surreal/Future.md

   - What it does
 - Specify intentions
 - Relate to community (Rust & GUI development)
+- Cross-platform & future-proof

 ## Implementation
 - Explain how it accomplishes its various goals
 - How it can/will grow

+## Features
+- Track animation state
+  - Stop rendering when no new frames are needed

 ## Benchmarking
 - Note performance